 In Austria, you can visit some of the top tourist attractions in Salzburg.
-The beautiful and spectacular city of Salzburg with its stunning natural scenery and architecture buildings brings many tourists over.
+The beautiful and spectacular city of Salzburg, with its stunning natural scenery and architectural buildings, brings many tourists over.
 Salzburg is the provincial capital of the same name and the gateway to Austria from the northwest.
 It is considered one of the most beautiful cities in Europe and is highly admired for its beautiful scenery and stunning architecture.
-Also, Salzburg is famous the birthplace of the renowned musician, Mozart.
+Also, Salzburg is famous as the birthplace of the renowned musician Mozart.
 Moreover, Salzburg’s romantic old quarter, with its narrow medieval streets and arched courtyards, tempts any visitor to explore.

 In the heart of Salzburg’s Old City, you can see the Residenzplatz.
-It is one of the largest squares and the best places to start exploring the tourist attractions in Salzburg.
+It is one of the largest squares and the best attractions in Salzburg.
 In the center of the square, you will find a stunning sculpture made in 1661 by an Italian sculptor.
 This statue is one of the largest and most beautiful Baroque fountains in the Alp s region.
 The fountain consists of the figures of horses and the Greek god Atlas carrying part of the structure.
 Here you can sit and relax in the cafés or shop in the boutiques of the surrounding streets.
-Also you can find Salzburg Cathedral here as well.
-This square is always used for concerts, public New Year celebrations and Christmas markets.
+Also, you can find Salzburg Cathedral here.
+This square is always used for concerts, public New Year celebrations, and Christmas markets.

-The amazing streets and alleys leading to the houses of merchants from the 15th to the 18th century are spectacular scenes.
-Attractions you will find on your walking tour include beautiful old courtyards, numerous galleries, boutiques, artists’ workshops and cafes.
-Also, you will find the former municipal building, which is surrounded by medieval houses, in the old quarter.
+The amazing streets and alleys leading to the houses of merchants from the 15th to the 18th century are spectacular attractions in Salzburg.
+Attractions you will find on your walking tour include beautiful old courtyards, numerous galleries, boutiques, artists’ workshops, and cafes.
+Also, you will find the former municipal building surrounded by medieval houses in the old quarter.
 While exploring the old neighborhood, the magic of the old days will slowly light up your soul.

-The Building No. 9 on Getreidegasse is the birthplace of Wolfgang Amadeus Mozart.
+Building No. 9 on Getreidegasse is the birthplace of Wolfgang Amadeus Mozart.
 Here you will find interesting things like the rooms of the Mozart family that have become an exciting museum today.
-Monuments such as Mozart’s old violin, portraits of him and pieces of writing can be seen in the museum.
-On the second floor, there is an exhibition famous as ‘Mozart in opera’, which depicts scenes of his countless successes.
+Monuments such as Mozart’s old violin, portraits of him, and pieces of writing can be seen in the museum.
+On the second floor, an exhibition famous as ‘Mozart in Opera’ depicts scenes of his countless successes.

 On the west side of Residence Square, you will find the palace of the same name.
+In fact, this place is one of the most beautiful attractions in Salzburg, located in DomQuartier.
 This building was built between 1596 and 1619 and has 3 large inner courtyards with a marble main door.
-Visiting tours of the palace include spectacular and beautiful decorations of Late Baroque and neo-classical banquet halls with stunning murals and ceilings.
+Visiting palace tours include spectacular and beautiful decorations of Late Baroque and neo-classical banquet halls with stunning murals and ceilings.

-To the north of St. Peter’s Church you can find the Franciscan Church.
-Inside the church there is a historical corridor from the 13th century in the Romanesque style.
+To the north of St. Peter’s Church, you can find one of the best religious attractions in Salzburg, the Franciscan Church or Franziskanerkloster.
+Inside the church, there is a historical corridor from the 13th century in the Romanesque style.
 All the architectural and historical decorations of this church will interest you.

-If you a lover of nature, you should also consider visiting the most beautiful lakes in Austria.
-These pristine lakes are sights to see and you will enjoy the view and the wild nature surrounding them.
-You can enjoy activities such as boating and fishing near these lakes as well.
+If you are a lover of nature, you should also consider visiting the most beautiful lakes in Austria.
+These pristine lakes are sights to see, and you will enjoy the view and the wild nature surrounding them.
+You can also enjoy activities such as boating and fishing near these lakes.